 Today, Samsung Board approved stock split requests and the year-end dividend to enhance shareholder value.
 The two approvals provide the investors with not just liquidity and marketability but also clarity and predictability on the company’s stocks and shareholder returns.

-The Korean tech brand has been receiving ‘numerous’ requests for a stock split as high share price would delay the potential investors.
-These requests have increased last year with the share price of the company rising higher.
+The Korean tech brand has been receiving ‘numerous’ requests for a stock split as a high share price would delay the potential investors.
+These requests increased last year with the company’s share price rising higher.
 Therefore, the approval of the 50:1 stock split announced today gives investors better access to Samsung’s shares.

-The approval further opens doors for more investors to enjoy dividend, starting 2018.
-Ultimately, this all leads to the company’s corporate value improvements for ‘long term.’
+The approval further opens doors for more investors to enjoy dividends, starting in 2018.
+Ultimately, this all leads to the company’s corporate value improvements for the long term.’

 The 2017 annual dividend counts to KRW 5.8 trillion, equalling a 46-percent YoY increase.
-This is a part of dividend-focused return strategy of Samsung for the time period of 2018-2020, on which its board of directors will allocate the entire 50% of Free Cash Flow to the 2017 dividend.
+This is a part of Samsung’s dividend-focused return strategy for 2018-2020, on which its board of directors will allocate the entire 50% of Free Cash Flow to the 2017 dividend.

 This will complete Samsung’s three-year shareholder return program through 2017.
-During last October, the company announced the next three-year shareholder return policy for 2018-2020, and it includes year-end dividends of KRW 9.6 trillion.
+Last October, the company announced the next three-year shareholder return policy for 2018-2020, and it includes year-end dividends of KRW 9.6 trillion.

 Samsung’s announcement blog reads: “Our management and Board will work tirelessly to make the Company more competitive and profitable, and we remain committed to increasing shareholder value through enhancing shareholder returns.”